Statue of Johan Ludvig Runeberg

 The Statue of Johan Ludvig Runeberg is a statue dedicated to the Finland-Swedish author, national poet and priest Johan Ludvig Runeberg (1804–1877), designed and sculpted by his son Walter Runeberg (1838–1920).
 The statue is located in the Esplanadi park in Helsinki.

 Sculpture

+The memorial stands on the central path of the middle section of Esplanadi park — known as Runeberg's esplanade — between Kluuvikatu and Kasarmikatu.
+The bronze figure stands on a red granite pedestal, facing east towards the Market Square.

-Runeberg is depicted aged around of 55, dressed in a priest's coat.
-His right hand is on his chest, as if he would deliver a speech.
+Runeberg is depicted at around the age of 55 — the age at which the second part of his major work Tales of Ensign Stål was published — dressed in a priest's coat of the kind he wore while teaching at Borgå gymnasium.
+He stands upright with his right hand resting on his chest, thumb tucked under the lapel, as if about to begin a speech.

-By the foot of the pedestal there is a young woman wrapped in bearskin, symbolising Maiden of Finland.
-She is holding a laurel wreath and an inscription with the words of three verses of the Finnish national anthem in Runeberg's native language Swedish.
+By the foot of the pedestal there is a young woman wrapped in bearskin, popularly known as Suomi ("Finland") or Vårt land ("Our Land").
+She holds a laurel wreath in her right hand and, in her left, a large inscription tablet bearing three verses of the Finnish national anthem in Runeberg's native language Swedish.
+A pile of books lies at her feet.
+The figure was intended as Finland's allegorical muse or mythological guardian spirit, rather than a national personification.

 The words from three verses of the Finnish national anthem, in Runeberg's native language Swedish.